Heads-in-the-Cloud/admin_frontend_microservice-SH/README.md

-# admin_frontend_microservice-SH
+# utopia_frontend_admin_microservice-SH
-Administrative frontend microservice for viewing and editing data in the database.
+Utopia Airlines project frontend adminstrative microservice for viewing and editing data in the database.